allysonpfeil/Algorithms_for_beginners/README.md

   3. Hyperparameter selection
   4. Output analysis

-Each step will be labeled with a file, for instance "model_selection.py" and "model_selection.md" that will correspond to the stage. the ".py" files are python code for copying and pasting; the ".md" files are instruction manuals and helpful information regarding the code.
+Each step will be labeled with a file, for instance "model_selection.py" and "model_selection.md" that will correspond to the stage.
+The ".py" files are python code for copying and pasting; the ".md" files are instruction manuals and helpful information regarding the code.

 If you are truly just trying to make a model and solve a problem, rather than understanding the code, you likely will not need the ".md" files associated with the steps of model building.
 The code has enough comments and is readable enough to truly just plug and chug.